-The R-brick has the following rear panel items (see Figure 8-4):
+The R-brick has the following rear panel items (see Figure 8-3):

 - Power switch.
 Move the power switch to the I position to power on the L1 controller within the R-brick, and to the 0 position to power off the L1 controller.
 Powering on the L1 controller Illuminates the 12-VDC LED green. - PWR (power) connector.
 This connects the R-brick to the power bay, to provide 12-VDC and 48-VDC power to the R-brick. - 48-VDC and 12-VDC LEDs.
 The power switch must be in the ON (I) position for these LEDs to be on.
 The 12-VDC LED illuminates green when the L1 controller is powered on and operating, and the 48-VDC LED illuminates green when the rest of the R-brick internal components are powered on and operating.
 You power on the internal components by pressing the On/Off switch on the L1 controller panel. - Links R TO R connectors (1, 6, 7, and 8, or A, F, G, and H).
-These link connectors connect the R-brick to other R-bricks in the network fabric. - Links R to R and C to R connectors (2, 3, 4, and 5 or B, C, D, and E).
-These link connectors normally connect the R-brick to C-bricks; however, in larger systems they are also used to connect R-bricks to R-bricks. - L1 port connector.
-This connects the internal USB hub of the R-brick to the L2 controller.
-The internal USB hub receives the USB signals from the L2 controller via this port and distributes these signals to the L1 controllers of the attached C-bricks and to the internal L1 controller of the R-brick. - Link connector LEDs.
+These link connectors connect the R-brick to other R-bricks in the network fabric. - Links R to R and CR to R connectors (2, 3, 4, and 5 or B, C, D, and E).
+These link connectors normally connect the R-brick to CR-bricks; however, in larger systems they are also used to connect R-bricks to R-bricks. - L1 port connector.
+This connects the internal USB hub of the R-brick to an optional console/controller.
+The internal USB hub can receive the USB signals from the controller via this port and distribute these signals to the L1 of the R-brick. - Link connector LEDs.
 Each NUMAlink connector has two LEDs, as follows: - The yellow LED illuminates to indicate that both the R-brick and the brick to which it is connected are powered on. - The green LED illuminates when a link has been established between the R-brick and the brick to which it is connected.

-Figure 8-4 Rear View of R-Brick
+Figure 8-3 Rear View of R-brick